pnarkiewicz/ML-endpoint/README.md

-# deepsenseai
+# ML model classification application

- Machine Learning model classification + API
+The repository provides implementation setting requests with a web-app using postgres, fastapi.